After Amazon music festival unveiled, musicians pledge boycott over company’s ICE contract

 Carlile’s representatives could not immediately be reached for comment Thursday.

-Last week, DJ The Black Madonna announced that she was cancelling her Intersect appearance, claiming she was unaware of Amazon’s involvement.
+Last week, DJ The Black Madonna announced that she was canceling her Intersect appearance, claiming she was unaware of Amazon’s involvement.
 “I will not be performing at Intersect Festival due to their relationship with Amazon Web Services who have business ties with ICE and Homeland Security,” she wrote on Twitter.

 Beyond Intersect, Amazon — which has its own Amazon Music division and streaming platform — recently backed The Head and the Heart’s massive Pike Place Market rooftop concert in August and regularly books marquee artists like Katy Perry and Lorde for employees-only concerts at CenturyLink Field.
 More than music, Intersect — which scans as a teched-up mini Lollapalooza in Sin City — also promises a video arcade, “post-apocalyptic dodgeball stadium,” “mega-sized ball pit with over 200,000 balls” and lasers galore.